Vitamin C Deficiency: Symptoms, Causes, Treatment & Prevention (2026 Guide)

 Daily Recommended Intake (RDA)

-Health authorities such as the National Institutes of Health provide clear guidelines for vitamin C intake.
-In most cases, people can meet these requirements through a balanced diet that includes fruits and vegetables.
-However, some individuals may need slightly higher amounts due to specific habits or health conditions.
+Health authorities like the National Institutes of Health provide clear guidelines based on age, gender, and lifestyle.
+Most people can meet their daily needs through a balanced diet that includes fruits and vegetables.

 📊 Recommended Daily Intake (RDA)